OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 A complete list of `known issues for OpenNebula is maintained here <https://github.com/OpenNebula/one/issues?q=is%3Aopen+is%3Aissue+label%3A%22Type%3A+Bug%22+label%3A%22Status%3A+Accepted%22>`__.

-This page will be updated with relevant information about bugs affecting OpenNebula, as well as possible workarounds until a patch is oficially published.
+This page will be updated with relevant information about bugs affecting OpenNebula, as well as possible workarounds until a patch is officially published.

 NIC alias and IP spoofing rules
 ================================================================================

-For NIC alias the IP spoofing rules are not triggered when the VM is created nor when the interface is attached.
+For a NIC alias the IP spoofing rules are not triggered when the VM is created nor when the interface is attached.
 If you have configured IP spoofing for your virtual networks be aware that those will not be honored by NIC ALIAS interfaces.
 More info `here <https://github.com/OpenNebula/one/issues/3079>`__.

 Wilds with snapshots in vCenter
 ================================================================================